The Mandate Layer

 But most mandate compliance looks nothing like that.
 Most of it is invisible.
 It is the operator not doing something it could have done but was not authorised to do.
 These moments do not generate findings, reports, or applause.
 They generate silence — which is exactly what governance is supposed to produce.

-Two incidents from May 2026 illustrate this.
+Three incidents from the production logs illustrate this.

 The dunning refusal.